 Once you are done with your edits, remember to click Update to save your changes.

 The field group editing page includes several options that don’t require translation.
 They are normally synchronized with the field group in the default language, but you can change them in the translations if you want.

 Now we can go and create a new post and see what we have achieved…

 So far, we talked about translating the field groups and fields.
 Like any other WordPress plugin, ACF has its own user interface which includes text.
 To have a fully localized WordPress admin, you can also translate the ACF’s interface.

-Still need to translate ACF’s interface?
-Go to the WPML -> Theme and plugins localization page.
+Do you still need to translate ACF’s interface?
+Then, go to the WPML -> Theme and plugins localization page.

 You will see a list of plugins.
 Find Advanced Custom Fields and click the Scan the selected plugins for strings button.
 WPML will scan ACF’s code and locate all translatable strings.

 After the scan is complete, click the button to View all the plugin’s texts, which will take you to the String Translation page displaying the ACF’s strings.

 Translate the strings that you want using WPML’s String Translation interface.
 When you are done, the field groups, fields and ACF’s user interface will all appear fully localized.